Babur: First Battle of Panipat

 In November 1525, Babur got news at Peshawar that Daulat Khan Lodi had switched sides, and Babur drove out Ala-ud-Din.
 Babur then marched onto Lahore to confront Daulat Khan Lodi, only to see Daulat's army melt away at their approach.
 Daulat surrendered and was pardoned.
-Thus within three weeks of crossing the Indus River Babur had become the master of Punjab.
+Thus, within three weeks of crossing the Indus River, Babur had become the master of Punjab.

 Babur marched on to Delhi via Sirhind.
-He reached Panipat on 20 April 1526 and there met Ibrahim Lodi's numerically superior army of about 100,000 soldiers and 100 elephants.
+He reached Panipat on 20 April 1526 and there met Ibrahim Lodi's numerically superior army of about 100,000 soldiers and 1,000 elephants.
 In the battle that began on the following day, Babur used the tactic of Tulugma, encircling Ibrahim Lodi's army and forcing it to face artillery fire directly, as well as frightening its war elephants.
+Across the front of his position, Babur lashed together some 700 baggage carts with rawhide ropes in what he called the "Ottoman" (Rūmī) fashion, leaving gaps through which his cavalry could charge, and stationed his matchlock-men and field guns behind this barricade; the artillery was directed by two Ottoman master-gunners, Ustad Ali Quli and Mustafa Rumi.
 Ibrahim Lodi died during the battle, thus ending the Lodi dynasty.

 Babur wrote in his memoirs about his victory:

 By the grace of the Almighty God, this difficult task was made easy to me and that mighty army, in the space of a half a day was laid in dust.

-After the battle, Babur occupied Delhi, Gwalior and Agra, took the throne of Lodi, and laid the foundation for the eventual rise of Mughal rule in India.
+After the battle, Babur occupied Delhi, Gwalior, and Agra, took the throne of Lodi, and laid the foundation for the eventual rise of Mughal rule in India.
 However, before he became North India's ruler, he had to fend off challengers, such as Rana Sanga.

-Many of Babur's men allegedly wanted to leave India due to its warm climate, but Babur motivated them to stay and expand his empire.
+Many of Babur's men allegedly wanted to leave India due to its harsh climate, but Babur motivated them to stay and expand his empire.
+Many of his retainers returned to Kabul, including his close friend Khwaja Kalan.